-Clayton Boys Say the Saloon Suspects Are the Men Who Robbed Them. yon.
-While on his way to Kanosh he The clayton brothers who were held was taken with severe cramps in the stomach and bowels and died within three hours.
-The body is now on its way here for buriate The deceased was up and robbed by two masked men on Monday night, this afternoon positively identified the two men arrested last about 45 years of age and leaves a wife night on suspicion of being the men but no family.
+(Special to the "News."
+Richfield, Oct.
+1.-John Moore, prominent mining man of this city, died suddenly at 5 o'clock this morning at the Robinson ranch in Clear Creek canyon.
+While on his way to Kanosh he was taken with severe cramps in the stomach and bowels and died within three hours.
+The body is now on its way here for burials The deceased was bout 45 years of age and leaves a wife but no family.